Jacques Antoine Creuzé-Latouche: Deputy

 On 31 March 1789 Creuzé-Latouche was elected deputy to represent the third estate of Châtellerault in the Estates-General of 1789.

 He was not active in the tribune but was active in committee work.

 He specialized in matters of finance and economics.

 As a member of the committee on coins he was a strong defender of the assignat, whose fate he linked to that of the French Revolution.

 After the National Constituent Assembly formed on 9 July 1789 Creuzé-Latouche became judge of the High Court of Orleans, while continuing to play an active role in the Châtellerault Jacobin Society.
 In 1790 he joined the Jacobin club in Paris.

 On 12 April 1791 Creuzé-Latouche was elected to the Court of Cassation by his department.

 He left the Jacobin club during the split in July 1791 between the Feuillants and the radicals, then rejoined at the end of July 1791.
 He was vocal in opposing refractory priests.
 On 5 March 1792 he voted to requisition objects of worship made of precious metals so they could be used to make coins and ingots.

 On 5 September 1792 Creuzé-Latouche was elected to represent the department of Vienne in the National Convention by 177 out of 311 votes.

 He sat with the Girondists in the Convention.

 He advocated free trade in food in 1792, and pushed this position more vigorously in the spring in 1793.

 His strong support for liberalizing the grain trade earned him a reputation as a "physiocratic sympathizer".

 He was often described as belonging to the Plain.

 Due to his positions on free trade and his collaboration with several periodicals associated with Jean Marie Roland and Jacques Pierre Brissot he was clearly one of the Girondins.
-At the trial of King Louis XVI of France he voted against the appeal to the people, for detention followed by banishment and then for suspension.
+At the trial of King Louis XVI he voted against the appeal to the people, for detention followed by banishment and then for suspension.